wolfiex/AreaSelectorAPI/README.md

 `http://127.0.0.1:5002/`

-2. run the svelte demo:
+2. In a new terminal run the svelte demo:

 `cd selector && npm run dev`

 3. open `http://127.0.0.1:5000/` and play.

+##  Open console
+`cmd + alt + I` and the selected code will be printed.

+To recieve / return this use `bind:select={your variablename}` in the component definition.